acollign/netrunner-wiki/Progress-Report,-2016-Q1-(Winter).md

 Thanks to the new developers who added to the platform this quarter: bmatsuo, cryogen, haplesshero13, ivandervisevic, jaerme, kevkcc, proland, Saintis, and zaroth!

 Interested in contributing?
-Check out our new [Getting Started With Development](https://github.com/mtgred/netrunner/wiki/Getting-Started-with-Development) guide, pieced together by queueseven, JoelCFC25, and mtgred!
-Nealterrell also recorded some "[live coding](https://www.livecoding.tv/video/jintekinet-intro-tenma-line-12/)" streams to introduce our engine while implementing new cards.
+Check out our new [Getting Started With Development](https://github.com/mtgred/netrunner/wiki/Getting-Started-with-Development) guide, pieced together by queueseven, JoelCFC25, and mtgred! nealterrell also recorded some "[live coding](https://www.livecoding.tv/video/jintekinet-intro-tenma-line-12/)" streams to introduce our engine while implementing new cards.

 More interested in simply learning to use the site?
 We also have a great [Jinteki.net guide](https://github.com/mtgred/netrunner/wiki/Jinteki.net-Guide) put together by darlingsensei.
 Help keep it current by adding new items or removing outdated information.